opegusikus/Japan-Stores-Web/README.md

 A real-world front-end project showcasing a web directory of Japanese stores.
 The project is currently **in development**, but already includes functional layout and visual structure.
 It was created as part of my personal learning journey in front-end development.
+API was created by a different person and located in private repository.

 ## Project Purpose